tlas1984/IT-HelpDesk-Triage-Lite/README.md

 ### 6. Deployment
 - Prepared system for execution in a controlled environment
 - Defined dependencies and setup instructions
+ ## Deployment Instructions

+1. Install Python 3.x.
+2. Clone or download this repository.
+3. Run setup:

+---bash
+.setup.sh

 ### 7. Maintenance and Evolution
 - Planned for future updates and bug fixes